-Sara Pandolfi leads her own consulting firm, Sara Pandolfi & Company, which provides fundraising, marketing and human capital solutions to corporations and nonprofits.
+Sara Pandolfi leads her own consulting firm, Sara Pandolfi & Company, which provides fundraising, marketing and human capital solutions, and event management to corporations and nonprofits.

 Sara combines skills and expertise in the nonprofit sector with a successful track record of building corporate and community partnerships.
 She leads fundraising and marketing campaigns, special events and human capital initiatives that increase impact and revenue for numerous organizations.
 As a registered fundraising counsel with a flair for event management, Sara leverages her relationships in the corporate world and her extensive network in the arts, education, and hospitality industries to positively impact populations in need and improve bottom-line business results.

 Sara takes on the challenges presented to organizations by understanding their strengths and limitations, and works directly with the client to formulate a plan to achieve their objectives, identify opportunities for growth and improvement, and maintain the integrity of the mission.
 She assists private-sector clients in leveraging their interest in doing social good by connecting them with charities that make impact in areas that are relevant to their core values.